Gaurv82013/NexFlow/README.md

 # NexFlow

-Modern full‑stack app for real‑time collaboration, messaging, and productivity.
+Modern full‑stack app with AI for real‑time collaboration, messaging, and productivity.

 **Tagline:** Fast, secure, and scalable realtime collaboration for teams.